 - Of particular note is the agricultural industry, specifically the sectors of agribusiness and agri-tech.
 Food-producing deltas of the world are gradually flooded by rising sea-levels, areas of high population density, such as cities, are going to see skyrocketing prices for imported food. - As a result, many cities will be looking into becoming more self-sustaining when it comes to food production.
 Countries that have developed technological and knowledge expertise in this area will greatly benefit from this desire for greater sustainability.
-Therefore, agriculture is a high-skill industry that presents opportunity for Singaporeans. - Moreover, Singapore is specifically at risk due to its high level of imports for food, and thus promoting home-grown food production is not only a matter of economic opportunity but of food security. - Existing ideas of adaptation through the construction of seawalls could also try to protect our shorelines so as to conserve precious biodiversity.
+Therefore, agriculture is a high-skill industry that presents opportunity for Singaporeans. - Moreover, Singapore is specifically at risk due to its high level of imports for food, and thus promoting home-grown food production is not only a matter of economic opportunity but of food security. - Existing ideas of adaptation through the construction of seawalls should also proactively protect our shorelines, i.e. not alter existing shoreline habitats such as seagrass beds and mangroves as to conserve precious biodiversity.
+These habitats are also often possible efficient sites for carbon sequestration.
 Examples from other countries include replanting mangroves to reduce damage to dikes, private property (done in Vietnam), and ECOncrete which can allow ocean life to thrive on seawalls.

-Once again, I would like to thank again NCCS for holding this public consultation.
+Once again, I would like to thank NCCS for holding this public consultation.
 I acknowledge that some of the recommendations laid out here are beyond the current thinking in government, but I believe they reflect the transformative change we need to avoid a climate breakdown.
+I've also gone ahead to attach the detailed calls to action put out by organisers of the Climate Rally for your perusal - I find them to be wonderfully crafted as they are evidence-based and aligned to the sciencebased targets as laid out in the IPCC.
 I sincerely hope that these suggestions will be given due consideration.